er537/blog/_posts/2023-09-05-whisper_interpretability.md

 # 1) Encoder attention is highly localized

-Below I present 3 experiments that suggest that the representations at the output of the decoder are highly localized; that is, they do not use much information from sequence positions outside of a narrow attention window.
-This is in contrast to a standard LLM which often attends to source tokens far away from the destination token.
+Below I present 3 experiments that suggest that the representations learnt by the encoder are highly localized; that is, they do not use much information from sequence positions outside of a narrow attention window.
+This is in contrast to a standard LLM which often attends to source tokens based on semantic content rather than distance to the destination token.

 We propagate the attention scores $R_{t}$ down the layers of the encoder as in [Generic Attention-model Explainability for Interpreting Bi-Modal and Encoder-Decoder Transformers](https://arxiv.org/pdf/2103.15679.pdf).
 This roughly equates to,